 Last year, the Met looked at Artemisia Gentileschi in light of her father, Orazio Gentileschi.
 While only five years younger than Goltzius, Orazio lived to see the Baroque in its full flowering.
 The pairing of father and daughter helped one to see the continuities and discontinuities as Mannerism gave way.
 One could trace more clearly the changes in surface and style.
 I would not attempt here to repeat all that I hoped to learn.

 This year's shows help focus on Mannerism in its heyday.
 They help place it in relation to its past rather than the future.
-One can see better what it contributed and what it was unwilling to leave behind.
+One can see better what it contributed and what it was unwilling to leave behind, like Guido Cagnacci a century later.
 One can see it better in relation to politics and patronage as well.
 Goltzius is caught in an age of empires, between the papal states and city states of the early Renaissance and the nation states of the future.
 Think again of Lucretia and the artist's divided loyalties.

 Goltzius will confront his contradictions and move on, I promise, but the Frick shows change in the air a generation before him.
 Born in 1525, Willem van Tetrode had a knack for reproduction, too.
 Like Antico more than a generation before in Mantua, the sculptor perfected a system that allowed multiple molds—and so multiple casts—from the same full-scale model.
 Scholars may not always know what he cast when or, indeed, what he cast himself.
 Posthumous casts show a coarsening of the musculature and less tense faces.
 Tetrode's career thus challenges the idea of authenticity while making correct attribution an imperative.